MLRC-Bench: Can Language Agents Solve Machine Learning Research Challenges?

 \subsection{Task Environment}

 \benchname offers a modular, agent-agnostic environment for specifying and automatically evaluating agents on research tasks.
-As shown in Figure~\ref{fig:overview}, for each task, we provide: \begin{itemize} \item \textbf{Task Description.} A detailed account of the research problem, including essential terminology, data format, desired model outputs, and constraints (e.g., limitations of model size or training time).
+As shown in Figure~\ref{fig:overview}, for each task, we provide: \begin{itemize}[topsep=0pt, partopsep=0pt, itemsep=4pt, parsep=0pt] \item \textbf{Task Description.} A detailed description of the research problem, including essential terminology, data format, desired model outputs, and constraints (e.g., limitations of model size or training time).